-Easy to assemble and on the table in under 15 minutes, these delicious spinach and cheese croissants are also a great way to get a fussy toddler to eat spinach!
+Easy to make and on the table in under 15 minutes, these delicious spinach and cheese croissants are a family favourite, for lunch or light dinner.
+These tuna melt croissants have been such a hit on the blog, I thought I’d post another savoury croissant recipe.

 What Can I serve with Spinach and Cheese croissants?

 - A simple salad such as this carrot and feta salad, or pear and parmesan salad, or coleslaw.

 - A bowl of soup.
 My son’s favourite carrot red lentil soup is always popular, as is this very easy roast pumpkin soup

 Spinach and Cheese Croissants